 What do you do with all your old trophies from childhood?
 Instead of storing them in a corner in a box, put them to use in your living room.
 You can still brag about your achievements and yet make a trendy hat rack on the hardwood.

 The shiny metallic trophies look excellent on the solid wooden pallets.
 The idea is irresistible especially if you have a large collection.
 Otherwise, you can add metallic hooks to the wooden board too.
 It won’t look that out of the box but would be functional enough.

 25. Sleek and Modern Wood Wall Mounted Rack

-If you are looking for something understated and modern to store your hats, check out this sleek wall-mounted rack.
+If you are looking for something understated and modern to store your hats, check out this sleek wall-mounted coat and hat stand.
 It is extremely easy to make and can suit all kinds of decor.
 The rack will fit in just about every entryway.
 You can place it in your kitchen, bedroom as well as the foyer.

 Find smooth dark wood panels for a sleek and sharp look that would exude a modern vibe.
 Also, opt for square hooks and pegs.